Maedeh-Ghazanfari/Book-Shelf/Hands On Machine Learning with Scikit Learn/Reflections.md

 📘 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition) by Aurélien Géron

 This is a personal study repo where I take notes as I work through the book.
-My goal is to better understand ML concepts and build a review-friendly reference for myself and others.
+My goal is to understand ML concepts better and build a review-friendly reference for myself and others.
 Feel free to follow along, fork, or suggest ideas!

 🧠 What I’ve learned so far:

-🎯Types of Noise in Data
+🎯Some types of Noise in Data

 Stochastic Noise: Random variations in data that cannot be explained by input features — also known as irreducible error.
 It’s unpredictable, not caused by the model, and inherent in real-world data.